 When there are little dancers, there will also be dance parents.
 For our family, we have our ballet dad.
+And we appreciate him so much for that.

 Our eldest daughter Dindin celebrated five years of studying ballet at the Garcia-Sanchez School of Dance — a well-known dance school here in Bacolod City.
 But she’s not the only one having an anniversary.
 How long she has stayed in ballet school is also the same amount of time that hubby has been a ballet dad.